|

 1, a volume of Mathematica-generated graphics,

 Mathematica Journal.
-He is widely regarded for his
+He was widely regarded for his

 encyclopedic knowledge of